chiphwang1/oke-virtual-node-terraform/README.md

 ## Introduction

 This Terraform stack facilitates the deployment of an Oracle Container Engine for Kubernetes (OKE) Virtual Nodes cluster in your tenancy.
 This stack will automatically provision the necessary network infrastructure components such as Virtual Cloud Network (VCN), subnets, Internet Gateway, NAT Gateway, and security rules.
-Additionally, you can deploy the relevant policies in the root compartment of your tenancy to enable operations of OKE Virtual Nodes.
+Additionally, you can deploy the relevant policies in the root compartment of your tenancy to enable operations of OKE Virtual Nodes and also includes the option to deploy a metrics server to the cluster.

 ## Pre-requisites